noahrav/offerings/rules.md

 ### Expanded Commands Without Restrictions:

-Show Picture - Horizontal/vertical inversion, angle designation, blending mode, origin specification, and variable number for some of its parameters were added.

-Move Picture - Horizontal/vertical inversion, angle designation, blending mode, origin specification, and variable number for some of its parameters were added.
-A negative move time is now handled in frames.

 Play BGM - Values can be replaced by variables, and the name of the file can be replaced by a String Variable.
 Make sure to list for managers in the changelog the name and values to be used in the Record Player.

 Play SE - Values can be replaced by variables, and the name of the file can be replaced by a String Variable.